EdDataScienceEES/tutorial-shaistilman/index.md

 There are three main approaches to stepwise selection:
 1. **Forward Selection:** Starts with no predictors and adds variables one at a time, choosing the one that provides the greatest improvement (e.g., lowest AIC) at each step.
 2. **Backward Elimination:** Starts with all potential predictors and removes variables one at a time, eliminating the one that worsens the model the least (or improves it the most).
-3. **Stepwise Selection (Combination):** Combines forward and backward methods, allowing variables to be added or removed at each step based on the evaluation metric.
+3. **Combination Selection:** Combines forward and backward methods, allowing variables to be added or removed at each step based on the evaluation metric.

 Everything shown in this tutorial can be used on all three types of stepwise selection.

- **The Role of AIC in Stepwise Selection**

-The accuracy metric used in stepwise model selection is **Akaike Information Criterion (AIC)**.
+The accuracy metric used in stepwise model selection is **AIC**.
 AIC is a widely used measure for comparing statistical models, and it is based on two key components:
 1. **Goodness of Fit:** How well the model explains the observed data.
 2. **Model Complexity:** A penalty for the number of predictors (to avoid overfitting).

-**The goal is to minimize the AIC**—a lower AIC indicates a better model.
+**The goal is to minimise the AIC**—a lower AIC indicates a better model.
 This reflects a model that explains the data well without being overly complex.

 To begin with lets have a look at the `drop1` function.